Hobbies and interests

 WinnerBio

 Greetings and salutations.
-My name is Jamar DeWayne Williams II, native of Indianapolis, IN, and I am a 2nd year (sophomore) Marketing major college student at Jackson State University (Jackson, MS).
+My name is Jamar DeWayne Williams II, native of Indianapolis, IN and a rising 3rd year Marketing major at Jackson State University (Jackson, MS).

 Looking ahead, I have big plans.
 I want to build a marketing firm that helps small businesses compete in today’s crowded market.
 Many small businesses can’t afford big, complex marketing strategies, but I believe they deserve tailored solutions that speak to their unique goals and values.
 By helping them succeed, I’ll contribute to a stronger, more diverse entrepreneurial landscape.